-Financial developments in Bouvet depend primarily on market and price trends in the Scandinavian market for services related to communication, information technology and advisory.
+Financial developments in Bouvet depend primarily on market and price trends in the Scandinavian market for services related to technology, communication and enterprise management in general.

 With a high proportion of fixed costs, the company is exposed to fluctuations in the level of activity.
 Bouvet's strategy is to utilise services from external consultants when it does not have sufficient capacity to meet demand with its own workforce.
 This provides increased flexibility in adapting to the market conditions prevailing at any given time.